SWMMEnablement/RubyFileLister/replit.md

 # Overview

-This is a Ruby File Scanner web application built with a full-stack TypeScript architecture.
-The application allows users to scan directories for Ruby files, analyze file structures, and export results in multiple formats.
-It features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.
+This is a Just Counting GitHub File Scanner web application built with a full-stack TypeScript architecture.
+The application allows users to scan directories for code files, analyze file structures, and export results in multiple formats.
+It supports Ruby, Python, C, and Fortran files and features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.

 # User Preferences